Trimester means 3 months. A normal pregnancy is around 9 months and has 3 trimesters.

 - You will notice periods of activity and periods of inactivity.

 - The active periods will be mostly rolling and squirming movements, and a few very hard and strong kicks.

 - You should still feel the baby move frequently during the day.

 Watch for patterns in your baby's movement.
 If the baby suddenly seems to be moving less, eat a snack, then lie down for a few minutes.
 If you still don't feel much movement, call your doctor or midwife.

-Call your health care provider any time you have any concerns or questions.
+Call your provider any time you have any concerns or questions.
 Even if you think you are worrying over nothing, it is better to be on the safe side and call.

-- You are thinking of taking any new medications, vitamins, or herbs
+- You are thinking of taking any new medicines, vitamins, or herbs.

 - You have any bleeding.